PatricioFarrell/ChargeTransport.jl/docs/src/PSC.md

 end
 ```
 for given data  stored in `generationUniform`.
 Note that also Beer-Lambert generation is implemented but yet not well tested.
-Furthermore, we recommend to perform a time loop while increasing the generation rate and afterwards applying the scan protocol with a full generation due to numerical stability, see for this [Example107](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example107_PSC_uniform_Generation.jl).
+Furthermore, we recommend to perform a time loop while increasing the generation rate and afterwards applying the scan protocol with a full generation due to numerical stability, see this [example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example107_PSC_uniform_Generation.jl).

 ## Example 4: 2D and 3D problems
 It is also possible to perform multi-dimensional simulations.

-For a 2D mesh you may use a structured grid via [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl), see [Example108](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example108_PSC_2D_tensorGrid.jl) or an unstructured mesh via the Julia wrapper [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) for Jonathan Richard Shewchuk's Triangle mesh generator, see [Example201 for the simulation on a rectangular grid](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_PSC_2D_unstructuredGrid.jl) or [Example201 for a non-rectangular one](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_2D_non_rectangularGrid.jl).
+For a 2D mesh you may use a structured grid via [ExtendableGrids.jl](https://github.com/j-fu/ExtendableGrids.jl), see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example108_PSC_2D_tensorGrid.jl) or an unstructured mesh via the Julia wrapper [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) for Jonathan Richard Shewchuk's Triangle mesh generator, see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_PSC_2D_unstructuredGrid.jl) for the simulation on a rectangular grid or [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example201_2D_non_rectangularGrid.jl) for a non-rectangular one.

-Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three dimensional tetrahedral meshes can be generated, see [Example202](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example202_3D_grid.jl).
+Lastly, with help of the [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) wrapper, three dimensional tetrahedral meshes can be generated, see [this example](https://github.com/PatricioFarrell/ChargeTransport.jl/blob/master/examples/Example202_3D_grid.jl).